Novato | Large Mostly Native Garden

 - Food gardening.

 This is a naturalist’s garden; where life itself creates conditions conducive to still more life!
-As such the garden is ever-changing, and the gardener becomes merely a skilled editor.
-The regular rains have nurtured masses of native wildflowers throughout the garden and in the wilder areas close by; the show should be spectacular in May!
+As such the garden is ever-changing, and the gardener simply assumes the role of a skilled editor.
+The garden is large and ever expanding to accommodate new habitat zones, an expanding plant palette, and more water features.
+Strategic seating areas have been created to allow observation of all the activity in the garden.

 The garden is sited in an Oak Woodland next to open space, so great care has been taken to avoid invasive plant species.
 Deer and lots of other free roaming wildlife are at home on our hillside, and visit the garden regularly.
 The deer-resistant ornamental front border is planted with a mixture of California native plants, grasses, and drought tolerant Mediterranean species.
 The food garden in back is the only area fenced in.

-This garden is ‘Bay-Friendly’ and also a Pesticide-Free-Zone; only sustainable, organic gardening methods are used.
+‘California Natives Live Here’ and the garden is also ‘Bay-Friendly’ and a Pesticide-Free-Zone; only sustainable, organic gardening methods are used.
 Drip irrigation systems are used in some areas, in many other areas established native plants get no additional summer water.
 Mulch or compost is applied each year to beds and borders; other prunings are used to create extensive brush piles.
 The boulders, dry-stack stone walls, and permeable gravel pathways create a heat sink, as well as offering shelter for all sorts of small creatures.
-Irregular stone surfaces make shallow pools of water available to wildlife; water is also provided in the form of a bird bath, misting shower, seeps, and several small ponds.
+Irregular stone surfaces make shallow pools of water available to wildlife; water is also provided in the form of bird baths, weeping stones and seeps, and several small ponds.

 With over 45 different species and cultivars of Salvia, this garden is sure to impress!
 Make sure to pickup a special handout at the garden that highlights each Salvia.
 Some of the other plants to look out for in this garden include: